 The point – in committed relationships – is sharing both the body and the mind on increasingly deep and vulnerable levels.
 That’s not always fun.
 And it’s not easy.
 It’s difficult and risky – yet also courageous.
 It’s about sharing deeply and respectfully, being very aware that most of us are extremely vulnerable about our sexuality.
 Sexual intimacy is vulnerability, and intimate vulnerability is a powerful path to personal growth.

 Intimate sex isn’t easy.
 It’s challenging work.
 Learning how to initiate and refuse sex without hurting your partner is work.
 Getting to know your own and your partner’s dreams, preferences, and body is work.
 Overcoming resistance, fear, and shame is work.
 Improving your technique is work.
+There are many myths about sex.
 It is a very damaging myth that sex in a committed relationship should be spontaneous, ever-passionate and that you should know exactly what to do without needing to talk.
 Sexual unhappiness must follow if these beliefs are present.

 Intimate and connected sex is work.
 It’s harder, messier and riskier.
+It’s learning to develop sexual intelligence.
 But it’s much deeper than impersonal, performance-oriented, orgasm-focused sex.
 And people who are committed to improving their intimate, passionate, romantic, and sexual lives with one another don’t have to settle for disconnected, pressured or bland sex.

 If you want help in how to talk about sex and sexuality issues, you may need an experienced relationship counsellor and accredited sex therapist.
 Call 0421 961 687 or email us to schedule an appointment.
 International callers should call +61 2 8005 1742.